The weather is much nicer than we had been lead to believe it would be for the holiday.

 There are more organizations that he founded or helped to start than I could possibly name; I hope the link at the top of the post is still working.
 What comes to mind is that there are countless people who had no one else to turn to but Emilio; that there is an enormous empty space unfilled with his passing.

+That summer, there was an ice cream truck that would play the introduction to "Souvenirs" on an endless loop as it wound its way through the dusty streets far below us as we sunbathed on the roof.
 I can hear his voice in my mind as if it were but yesterday, sitting on a stool with a guitar in the darkened cafe after closing, singing to me when everyone had left for the evening.
 When he sang Billy Joel's "I Love You Just The Way You Are" in Spanish it sent a tingle down my spine.

-f you get one or two great loves in your life that lift you above the clouds and suspend time and make everything magical it's a wonderful thing.
+If you get one or two great loves in your life that lift you above the clouds and suspend time and make everything magical it's a wonderful thing.

-and that's all I have of him.
+I think I'm going to lose it and I want to concentrate on all the good memories I will take with me for the rest of my life --and that's all I have of him.
 Precious moments, far less than I would have liked, that are too big to be filed away and forgotten...
 I want to play with my nieces and nephews and embrace the life and laughter in them here in the present and that's all I can write now because I'm already sniffing away the tears... and when the it's the right time I will be able to let them just flow when they will, but not now...

 2 comments: